-As you make changes, your progress is automatically saved. 💾 ✔️ When you're done making adjustments to elements in one of the 5 tabs, you can simply leave the tab.
+As you make changes, your progress is automatically saves. 💾 ✔️ When you're done adjusting elements in one of the 5 tabs, you can simply leave the tab.

 Badge Size - Use this drop-down to select the size, orientation, and material of your badge.
 Your selection should match what you ordered with your Socio Onsite kit.
 If you have questions, please reach out to our awesome support team via email or chat.